john4smith/gnome-caffeine/README.md

 # gnome-caffeine
-Python3 script to toggle the Screensaver for the Gnome Desktop (Caffeine)
+Python3 Indicator to toggle the Screensaver for the Gnome Desktop (Caffeine)